DLR-RM/stable-baselines3/docs/guide/custom_env.rst

-We have created a `colab notebook <https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb>`_ for a concrete example of creating a custom environment.
+We have created a [colab notebook](https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb) for a concrete example on creating a custom environment using stable-baselines3 (SB3) interface.

-You can also find a `complete guide online <https://github.com/openai/gym/blob/master/docs/creating_environments.md>`_ on creating a custom Gym environment.
+Alternatively, you may look at OpenAI Gym [built-in environments](https://gym.openai.com/docs/#available-environments).
+However, the readers are cautioned as per Gym [official wiki](https://github.com/openai/gym/wiki/FAQ), its advised not to customize their built-in environments.

 Optionally, you can also register the environment with gym, that will allow you to create the RL agent in one line (and use ``gym.make()`` to instantiate the env):

 .. code-block:: python